bharatknv/Case-Study-1/README.md

     ON g.genre_id = p.genre_id
     GROUP BY g.genre;
     ```
 3. Number of installs from individual genres

 4. Top 3 categories based on installs

 5. Top 20 apps of Game category

 6. Top 20 apps of Communication category

 7. Top 20 apps of Social category

+8. Most popular apps for teens